phpbb/documentation/development/extensions/tutorial_testing.rst

             );
         }

-So in our case the test will be called twice, once with the arguments:
+This data provider contains two arrays of test data, so our test will be called twice, once with the arguments:

 * 'foo'
 * true